Watch a short demo of Import Edit Persistence in action.

 3. Will Koody still auto-categorize after import?

 Yes.
-Koody does its normal auto-categorization first, then you can clean up anything that is off.
-When you opt in to persistence, your edits override future auto-categorization for that merchant.
+Koody does its normal auto-categorization first, then you can review the cleaned transactions and fix anything that is off.
+When you opt in to persistence, your edits override future auto-categorization for that merchant in future imports.

 4. Does Koody remember both the merchant name and the category?